norbusan/piwigopress/readme.txt

 == Changelog ==

+= 2.28dev=
+* use "album" instead of "category" in the user interface, as this is what Piwigo calls it (Issue 14)

 = 2.27 =
 * widget configuration now allows adding html code just before and after the included photos, but before the divs.
 This requires the 'unfiltered_html' permission for the user editing the widget.